Princywilson/MCA/IP/Exercise 3.md

         req.getRequestDispatcher(VIEW_TEMPLATE_PATH).forward(req, resp);
     }
 }
 2. Step-by-Step Instructions for VS Code
 Step 1: Install Prerequisites
- * JDK: Ensure you have JDK 8 or 11 installed.
+JDK: Ensure you have JDK 8 or 11 installed.

- * VS Code Extensions: Install the "Extension Pack for Java" and "Gradle for Java" from the VS Code Marketplace.
+VS Code Extensions: Install the "Extension Pack for Java" and "Gradle for Java" from the VS Code Marketplace.

- * Server: Install the "Community Server Connectors" extension to run Tomcat inside VS Code.
+Server: Install the "Community Server Connectors" extension to run Tomcat inside VS Code.

 Step 2: Create the Project Folder
- * Open VS Code and create a new folder for your project.
+Open VS Code and create a new folder for your project.

- * Create the subfolders exactly as shown in the "Project Structure" section above.
+Create the subfolders exactly as shown in the "Project Structure" section above.
 This is critical for Gradle to build the project.

 Step 3: Add Web Configuration
 Create a file at src/main/webapp/WEB-INF/web.xml to map your Servlet:

+XML
 <web-app xmlns="http://xmlns.jcp.org/xml/ns/javaee" version="3.1">
     <servlet>
         <servlet-name>HomeController</servlet-name>